Theories of Liability

 Experience counts regarding proving negligence and recovering compensation in a truck accident claim.
 The investigation process in a truck accident is far more complex when compared to investigating a car crash.
 When massive trucks tangle with passenger vehicles, damages are often more widespread and devastating.

 Most of the valuable evidence used in proving liability belongs to the trucking company.
-Because federal and state regulations apply to the trucking industry, certain documentation must be retained for specific amounts of time but not forever.
+Federal and state regulations apply to the trucking industry and require them to keep certain documentation for specific periods of time.
+This includes:

 - GPS tracking data